Shooting (Injecting) Cocaine: Dangers And Side Effects

 Dangers Of Shooting (Injecting) Cocaine

-Benzodiazepines and opiates suppress the central nervous system, while cocaine stimulates it.
-A person might take more cocaine in an attempt to balance out the effects of these other drugs, which in turn increases the risk of overdose.
+Benzodiazepines and opioids suppress the central nervous system, while cocaine stimulates it.
+A person may take more cocaine in an attempt to balance out the effects of these other drugs, which in turn increases the risk of overdose.

 Damage To Blood Vessel Linings

-Damage to the blood vessel linings is another danger which can be caused by cocaine injection.
-This often occurs when shooting cocaine because a person doesn’t have any medical training in how to give themselves shots.
+Damage to the blood vessel linings is another danger that can be caused by cocaine injection.
+This often occurs when shooting up cocaine because a person doesn’t have any medical training in how to give themselves shots.

-Since they don’t really know how to shoot cocaine, they may rely on other addicted individuals to give them shots or show them how to inject cocaine the first time.
+Since they don’t really know how to shoot up, they may rely on other addicted individuals to give them shots or show them how to inject cocaine for the first time.
 Unfortunately, this often leads to vein damage because the needle is inserted improperly.

 Cardiac Problems